awneto-basic/bookstore-basic/README.md

 ##### API: Get book by ID
 Example:
 - Run https://api-bookstore-2022-01.herokuapp.com/api/books/3
-- Information for the book with id = 3 will be exposed.
+- Information for the book with id = 3, formatted in _json_, will be exposed.
 > {
 	"author":"Jon Bodner",
 	"currency":"GBP",